ch0118/p5/discussion.md

 (Also pass in -m for Mac)

+sub1.irv
+(mov-lit r0 4)
+(mov-lit r1 5)
+(mov-lit r2 10)
+(sub r2 r1)
+(sub r2 r0)
+(print r2)

+add1.irv
+(mov-lit r0 4)
+(mov-lit r1 5)
+(mov-lit r2 10)
+(add r2 r1)
+(add r2 r0)
+(print r2)

+div1.irv
+(mov-lit r0 2)
+(mov-lit r1 6)
+(div r1 r0)
+(print r1)

+IR-virtual uses virtual registers, which are not limited by the hardware.
+While x86 has a fixed number of physical registers, which makes IR-virtual easier to program and optimization at higher levels of the compiler without worrying about the register location.
+IR-virtual also simplifies operation into more generic forms unlike x86 where you have to deal with addressing models and specific instruction for inputs and outputs.
+But since IR-virtual does not directly correspond to the physical machine instructions, we need to translate those virtual instructions to actual machine codes, which can cause a lot of error.
+Moreover, since it does not directly work on the hardware, it has less control over the hardware and may miss opportunities to leverage some hardware features.
 [ Question 2 ]

 For this task, you will write three new .ifa programs.
 Your programs